 Emails such as these are often sent using a separate sender and email IP address to promotional emails because it’s really important they land in the recipient’s inbox and not their Spam or Promotions folder.
 Here’s a really in-depth guide to transactional emails that’ll answer your questions about what exactly they include and why they’re so essential.

 An example of an order confirmation email sent by Blue Bottle Coffee (source).

 Our No.1 Ecommerce Email Marketing Tip: Choose an email marketing service that caters for both promotional and transactional emails.

 Trying to manage your promotional and transactional emails separately can be a real headache, especially if you’re using different platforms for each one.
-This loses the uniform feel your emails have as a whole, especially if you’re using different designs and branding for different kinds of email.
+You might be forced to use different designs, losing the consistent branding of your emails.

 You can make your ecommerce email marketing far more cohesive by choosing an ecommerce email marketing software that lets you set up and manage both your promotional and transactional email campaigns from the same place.

 Sendinblue lets you do exactly this.
 With a collection of handy ecommerce email plugins that integrate with most ecommerce platforms, you can build a strategy that is easy to manage and better serves your customers.

 We spoke about the two key parts of an ecommerce email strategy before: your signup form and your emails.
 These are the elements that will, first of all, get potential customers onto your email list and then, secondly, allow you to interact with them.